Sean2108/bankruptcyprediction/README.md

 - 2165 companies
     - List of company names can be found in `listofcompanies.txt'
         - `Mylan N.V.` is duplicated
-    - Out of these, 46 companies are bankrupt / had prior history of bankruptcy, either in its subsidaries or the company as a whole
+    - Out of these, 49 companies are bankrupt / had prior history of bankruptcy, either in its subsidaries or the company as a whole
 - 10 years of data ranging from 1/1/09 to 11/1/19

 ## Approach

+Model: LSTM, (RNN), GRU
+Over/under sampling
+Layers
+Nodes in each layer
+Learning algorithm
+Dropout
+Learning rate
+Loss function: binary cross-entropy, self-defined (specificity loss) Reduce features

 1. Find the best financial ratios to use as features for a LSTM model to predict bankruptcy
     - If LSTM has too many parameters, can consider GRU